alonsop2017/genapex-site/index.md

 	Computer services and data files are at great risk.
 The number of security breaches is skyrocketing.
-The cost to recover from a security event is now reported to range from $40,000 for a minor incident, to over ten million dollars for a severe ransom situation.
+The cost to recover from a security event is now reported to range from $40,000 for a minor incident, to millions of dollars for a severe ransom situation.
 Several large enterprises have even been forced into bankruptcy following a major cybersecurity attack.</p>